 According to Lake Talk lore, a Nonantum marine named Joseph Rousseau was wounded in the Battle of Chosin Reservoir during the Korean War.
-Lying on a train taking him from the battlefield, he had given up the will to live – until he heard an MP in the next car shout, "All you divias sit down!”
+Lying on a train taking him from the battlefield, he had given up the will to live.
+But then he heard an MP in the next car shout, “All you divias sit down!”

 Here are a few more examples of Lake Talk:

 - chor’d— stolen

 - chuccuo— (chu-co, also pronounced as “chew-ch”) – donkey, horse’s ass

 - inga— unattractive or bad-tempered person or junk or crap

 - oy— eat